Prediction of Spallation Induced Transmutation Rates For Long Lived Fission Products via Proton Accelerator: Methods

 \subsection{FISPACT}

 FISPACT is a computational tool and database system designed to simulate the behavior of materials undergoing nuclear depletion and transmutation reactions \cite{ref:fispact}.
 It is capable of both time-dependent and static analyses of irradiated isotopes, providing a detailed inventory of the resulting isotopes.
 The system is composed of three primary elements: the core software responsible for modeling depletion and transmutation, a set of nuclear data libraries, and rigorous validation and verification protocols.
 The nuclear data libraries are formatted in ENDF6, with users able to supplement these with additional custom libraries if needed.
 FISPACT processes inputs such as the particle flux spectrum, initial composition and count of target isotopes, irradiation duration, and particle type.
 Its outputs include data on isotopic activity, the composition of irradiated materials, radiotoxicity levels, and other essential parameters.
 For this work, results from PHITS simulations, including the flux-energy distribution and the quantity of irradiated atoms, are fed into FISPACT to perform a 0-dimensional transmutation rate analysis for LLFPs with the CCFE-709 group structure.
+FISPACT simulations used TENDL-2017 data for neutron reactions \cite{ref:tendl}, as well as HEIR-01 data for proton reactions \cite{ref:HEIR}.